 The footage below, again of Busquets, shows how false implications can be effective in taking a defender out of your path, before benefiting from the newly established space.
 Busquets implies that he intends to continue running horizontally with the ball, inviting Hamsik to follow this implication.
-Busquets then turns the other way with Hamsik continuing his run, therefore removing him from the space.
+The Spanish midfielder then turns the other way with Hamsik continuing his run, therefore removing him from the space.

 False implications can also be beneficial with regards to movement off the ball.
 Decoy runs, where a player makes a movement to drag a defender away from space so that a teammate can then benefit from the opening, are an extremely common feature in top level football.

 The video below shows Sergio Aguero engaging Manchester United’s right-back.
-City’s number 10 drags the defender infield, leaving space on the outside.
+He drags the defender infield, leaving space on the outside.
 Leroy Sane arrives late to receive from Raheem Sterling, with enough time and space to get a shot on goal.

-The examples below feature effective double movements from Romelu Lukaku and Sergio Aguero.
+The examples below feature effective double movements from Romelu Lukaku and Luis Suarez.
 In order to create more space to receive, they drag their defender away from the space with a false run.
 At the last second, they return to the space to receive with increased seperation from their marker.
-Once again, these types of false moves create just enough time and space for the players involves to complete the next action.
+Once again, these types of false moves create just enough time and space for the player to complete the next action.

 In all of the examples discussed to this point, the defenders involved were caught out due to the dilemmas created by the attacking team.
 By reacting to an implication rather than waiting for the action, the defender is generally choosing between two evils.
 Do I leave my player go and allow them to receive in space?
 Or do I follow him, leaving space to be exploited elsewhere?
 Neither are particularly attractive options as both have negative consequences.

 With this in mind, players should regularly attempt to create two evils, increasing the power they have over the opponents when in possession of the ball.
-Guardiola has often spoken about attempting to move the opposition as opposed to the ball, drawing them one way before exploiting the space they have vacated on the other side.
+Guardiola has often spoken about attempting to move the opposition, drawing them one way before exploiting the space they have vacated on the other side.
 The effective use of false implications is key to achieving this.

-False implications or masked intentions can be used on a more collective basis.
-One commonly seen example of this involves crowding one side of the pitch during an attack, in order to force the opposition into doing the same.
+One commonly seen example of using masked intentions on a collective level involves crowding one side of the pitch during an attack, forcing the opposition into doing the same.
 The implication is that the attacking team intend to penetrate their opponent’s defensive lines down this side of the pitch.

 However, often teams will only build on one side of the pitch to fool the opposition, before switching to the free space on the opposite side.
 Once again, the defending team has already predicted the intentions of the attacking team and reacted accordingly, therefore leaving them unable to react quickly enough to the mismatched action.
 Building on one side before finishing on the other has been a common feature of teams in elite football for a number of years, particularly those managed by Pep Guardiola.

-The example shown below shows Quque Setien’s Real Betis using this strategy.
-The Spanish side build the play on the right with ehavy overloads, drawing the opponent’s defensive block over.
+The example below shows Quque Setien’s Real Betis using this strategy.
+The Spanish side build the play on the right with an overload, drawing the opponent’s defensive block over.
 This leaves the Betis’ left wing-back free in space on the far side.
 Once sufficient numbers have been drawn across to the right, the attacking team switch the play.

 As mentioned earlier, mismatching implication and action can be of benefit throughout the pitch in various circumstances.
 For example, a striker who is through on goal and only has the keeper to beat could use the direction of his eyes and body shape to imply that he intends to shoot one way, before shooting to the opposite side of the goal.
 The goalkeeper, anxious to respond quickly enough, will likely have reacted to the implication and dived accordingly.